How does BMX Racing work?

 Level 2: Open meetings

 Technically, they are not called "open" meetings, but that's what I'm going to call them.
 These are race meetings where a club runs a big event (at least, bigger than a club night) and opens up official entries to their event.
 These meetings normally require that you fill out an entry form prior to the event and pay more money than a standard club night to race.
-Often these meetings might have a fun name, for instance East City BMX Club runs a meeting every year that they call their ""Mud and Muck" meeting.
 These meetings often have prizes available for riders and can sometimes host certain racing classes that have their own little competitions going (see "Super Cruiser Series" below).
 These events are normally fun events, but they can also be quite competitive events to be involved in.

 Level 3: National Level Events